bridgeyuwa/3mtt-capstone/frontend/readme.md

    On platforms like Netlify or Vercel, define the `.env` values in the dashboard under project settings → environment variables.

 ---
+## CI/CD Integration

+This project uses Continuous Integration and Continuous Deployment (CI/CD) to automate builds and deployments the frontend.

+- **Platform**: Vercel
+- **Trigger**: Automatic deployment on every push to the `main` branch via GitHub Actions.
+- **Secrets**: Managed in GitHub repository settings.

+CI/CD ensures that all changes are automatically built and deployed without manual intervention.

+---

 ## Author